I'm telling you, I could have stood up and cheered.

 – the ceremony performed by Jane's father, no less!

-stories, naturally – this was before the sexual revolution, remember, back
+fashion (between stories, naturally – this was before the sexual revolution,

-in the days when such things took place discreetly offstage without a lot
+remember, back in the days when such things took place discreetly offstage

-of leering readers underlining certain passages to share with their buddies
+without a lot of leering readers underlining certain passages to share

-who banned the original ERB novels on the assumption that Tarzan and Jane
+librarians who banned the original ERB novels on the assumption that Tarzan

-were just frolicking together in the jungle out of wedlock, because it's
+and Jane were just frolicking together in the jungle out of wedlock, because

 on librarians, if you ask me) nor paid much attention to the Weissmuller